 1 E. Main St., Mesa

-The Mikiztli Dia De Los Muertos Festival will feature music, dance, masked performances, kids art activities, an artist mercado and candlelight closing procession with ceremony and celebration.
-In its eighth year, this festival continues to keep families connected to their loved ones, their cultural heritage and their traditions.
+The annual Mikiztli Dia De Los Muertos Festival will feature music, dance, masked performances, kids art activities, artists mercado and candlelight closing procession with ceremony and celebration.
+This festival is a unique and exciting artistic event that keeps families connected to their cultural heritage and traditions.

 Steele Indian School Park